Insurance Agency Revenue Multiples: 2026 Market Data

 Not all agencies are worth the same multiple.
 Here's what actually drives valuations:

-Factor 1: Client Retention Rate (The #1 Driver)
+Factor 1: Why Is Client Retention Rate the Number One Multiple Driver?

 Impact: ±15-20% on final valuation